-If you’re not using Google Webmasters on a regular basis, you really should be.
+If you’re not using Google Search Console on a regular basis, you really should be.
 With some clients, we pay much more attention to Webmasters data than we do with Analytics itself!

 Improving click-through rates, improving ranking and pagespeed is a complex issue, but errors are much easier.
 Errors send a message to Google that your site isn’t too reliable.
 Google doesn’t want to send users to pages that are not found or a site that is not consistantly a source of fast, relevant, recent and frequent information.